Consumer price inflation, UK: January 2025

 Annual inflation rate

 The most common approach to measuring inflation is the 12-month or annual inflation rate, which compares prices for the latest month with the same month a year ago.
-In any given month, the annual rate is determined by the balance between upward and downward price movements of the range of goods and services included in the index.
+In any given month, the annual rate is determined by the balance between upward and downward price movements across the range of goods and services included in the index.

 Consumer price inflation